bmiddha/linux-mirrors-sync/README.md

 Easy to customize scripts to sync Linux mirrors.

-`syncall.sh` Run scripts in `scripts/` and send and email if error occours
+`syncall.sh` Run scripts in `scripts/` and send and send an email if error occours